Icelandic heritage in Spanish Fork, Utah: Names of 16 original Icelandic settlers

+Because of differences between Icelandic naming traditions and English naming traditions, as well as differences between Icelandic orthography and English orthography, several of these people went by more than one name and/or name spelling throughout their lives.

 Sister monument in Vestmannaeyjar, Iceland

 On June 30, 2000, a sister monument to the Spanish Fork Monument in Vestmannaeyjar was dedicated by Elder William Rolfe Kerr, a leader in the Church of Jesus Christ of Latter-day Saints at that time.
 It was built in order to remember the 410 Icelanders who emigrated from Iceland to Utah.
 This monument stands right next to the Atlantic Ocean in a place where many converts to the Church were baptized before embarking on their trip to Utah.
 The names of all those 410 Icelanders are found on the monument and were added in 2005 to the Spanish Fork monument as well.

 Icelandic celebrations

 In an effort to help the Scandinavian settlers assimilate the leaders of the Church of Jesus Christ of Latter-day Saints encouraged members to have activities, including church meetings together.
 Until this point, members had congregated for church in their native language, however, they followed the counsel of church leaders and began meeting with those from different countries.
 Although this change caused them to be in an unfamiliar situation and culture, they were able to keep pieces of their culture.
-In order to spend time together, support one another, and remember their culture and heritage they began the celebration of Iceland Day (originally on August 2nd).
+In order to spend time together, support one another, and remember their culture and heritage they began the celebration of Iceland Day (originally on August 2).
 In general, Icelanders are proud of their heritage and make efforts to hold on to their roots.
 Evidence of this is found in the linguistic abilities of second generation Icelanders.
 The majority of second generation Icelanders living outside of Iceland can speak Icelandic just as well as their parents.
 In an effort to teach their posterity about their Icelandic heritage many celebrations have taken place in Spanish Fork.